Sen. Jeff Merkley delivers marathon Senate speech protesting Trump's policies

 "They want to make it clear to the world that what Trump is saying about there being violent protests or a rebellion in Portland is just not true," he added.

+The remarks come as Democrats and Republicans remain at an impasse over how to fund the government, with the shutdown stretching into a fourth week Wednesday.
+Senate Majority Whip John Barrasso, a Wyoming Republican, criticized the speech in a post on X before it began Tuesday evening, highlighting that Capitol Police are not being paid.

+"The Democrats are going to make Capitol Police and Capitol support staff — who they refuse to pay — work all night so they can give speeches patting themselves on the back for shutting down the government and hurting the American people," Barrasso said.

-Merkley's marathon address comes after Booker delivered a record-breaking speech on the Senate floor earlier this year, spanning more than 25 hours.
+Merkley's marathon address follows a record-breaking speech by Booker on the Senate floor earlier this year, spanning more than 25 hours.
 The speech was also made in a protest against the Trump administration's policies.
+In 2017, Merkley delivered one of the longest Senate floor speeches on record when he spoke for more than 15 hours to oppose the nomination of Supreme Court Justice Neil Gorsuch.